MathObsessed/kafka-dev-setup/README.md

 ### Basic setup

-By simply running `docker-compose up zookeeper kafka` you're able to externally connect to Kafka at `host.docker.internal:29092` from within your docker apps
+Run `docker-compose up zookeeper kafka`, now you are able to externally connect to Kafka at `host.docker.internal:29092` from within your docker apps

 #### Basic interactions via console